Pitmiddle: History

 After the Scottish Reformation, Kinnaird became a separate parish.

 Today, hidden amongst farmland and woods, the only remnants of the community are a few crumbling walls and the wild redcurrant and gooseberry bushes that once grew in the residents' gardens.
-A 2017 survey found the ruins of nine buildings.
+A 2017 survey found the ruins of nine buildings, one less than a 1970 survey.

 Settlement and families

 William Thomassoun was living in Pitmiddle in the 15th century as a "small but free tenant".
 He had a son, Richard.

 In 1691, around 250 people lived in the village, along with the hamlet of Craigdallie, which was at the bottom of the hill.

 On a 1783 map by James Stobie, Pitmiddle appeared as an irregularly shaped cluster of dwellings.
 The buildings would have been single-storied, made of wattle-and-daub and roofed with turf or thatch – the latter made from reeds from the banks of the Tay.
 There would be a single room for living space, with one end cordoned-off for animals.
 An open hearth would have provided heat, possibly with a hole in the roof to extract smoke.
 Domestic rubbish would have been thrown onto a midden near the entrance.
 Attached to the hut was a yard where hens or pigs foraged and vegetables were grown.
 Enclosing the settlement was a ditch, beyond which was the arable land, and separated from it by the head dyke was the pasture.

 The main crops grown at Pitmeddle, per three 17th century rent rolls, were bere (a four-eared variety of barley) and oats.
 These also formed the basis of the peasants' diets.
 Wheat was later also grown.

 Pitmiddle is believed to have had a shieling on Blacklaw (Black Hill) to the north.
 By 1609, these had been turned into a sheep farm.

 In the 16th century, Androu Benbie (possibly Benvie) was living as a wright.
 Also, Edmund Jackson was fined ten shillings for "striking the common hird on the Sabbath".

-In the 17th century, due to a greater survival in documentary evidence, more family names are known.
-These include: Anderson, Christal, Mores (possibly Morris or Moreis), Morton (possibly Mortoun), Millar, Blair, Mitchell, Whittet, Duncan, Paterson, Ogilvy, Young, Boug, Deucat (possibly Deugatt), Smyth, Christie, Robertson, Matthew, Thom, Gairdner (possibly Gardiner), Bowack (possibly Book, Boug or Boyok), Will, Hall, Muir (possibly Moor or Mure), Pirie (possibly Pierie), Martine and Lawson (possibly Lousone).
+In the 17th century, due to a greater survival in documentary evidence, more family names are known; these include: Anderson, Christal, Mores (possibly Morris or Moreis), Morton (possibly Mortoun), Millar, Blair, Mitchell, Whittet, Duncan, Paterson, Ogilvy, Young, Boug, Deucat (possibly Deugatt), Smyth, Christie, Robertson, Matthew, Thom, Gairdner (possibly Gardiner), Bowack (possibly Book, Boug or Boyok), Will, Hall, Muir (possibly Moor or Mure), Pirie (possibly Pierie), Martine and Lawson (possibly Lousone).
 In 1650, there were nineteen tenants.

 Stonemason James Sr. (1832–1920) and Margaret (1833–1908) had ten children, including Margaret (1874–1952).